Williams Landing

 Williams Landing is a suburb in Melbourne, Victoria, Australia, 19 km south-west of Melbourne's Central Business District, located within the City of Wyndham local government area.
-Williams Landing recorded a population of 9,448 at the 2021 census.
+A thriving mixed-use community with 2,400 homes and 200,000sqm of retail and office space, with direct access to a regional public transport hub, Williams Landing provides an ideal blend of residential, commercial, and recreational spaces, creating a true 20-minute neighbourhood for residents.

-Williams Landing is rapidly growing and will continue to grow rapidly in the next several years.
+Williams Landing is rapidly growing and will continue to grow rapidly in the next several years, with a recorded a population of 9,448 at the 2021 census.
+Construction of Williams Landing commenced in early 2008 and is due to be completed by approximately 2035.

-The first stage of Williams Landing, that of the Wyndham Waters estate along Sayers Road to the north of the suburb, adjacent to Truganina was developed first.
-The Williams Landing suburb development is forecast to continue development until 2030.
+The initial development phase of Williams Landing begun with Wyndham Waters estate along Sayers Road, north of the suburb and adjacent to Truganina.

-Williams Landing is being developed into a Transit-oriented development, major activity and employment centre.
-The suburb is next to the Williams Landing railway station, just across from the Princes Freeway and for residents of Point Cook, it is accessed via Palmers Road.
-Construction of Williams Landing commenced in early 2008 and is due to be completed by 2030.
+The suburb is being developed into a Transit-oriented development, major activity and employment centre.
+It is located next to the Williams Landing railway station, just across from the Princes Freeway.
+For residents of Point Cook, it is accessible via Palmers Road.

-Since the Williams Landing railway station opened in April 2013, and the shopping centre opened in December 2014, Williams Landing has been one of the most popular areas for home buyers.
+Since the opening of the Williams Landing railway station in April 2013, and the shopping centre in December 2014, the area has become one of the most popular for home buyers.
 Median house value in Williams Landing has increased 37% from 2012 to 2014, second highest in Victoria.
 Williams Landing has continued its property growth, property prices in Williams Landing rose further 25.9% in the year, according to the latest data released in November 2015.